 Students learn how a pond is different from a lake, river or ocean.
 What would you find in a fresh water pond versus the ocean?
 Each student gets to go fishing in the pond for water animals with pans and fishing nets.
 They explore damselfly nymphs, water snails, worms, scuds and more with magnifying glasses.

 The Exploring Habitats Field Trip project is co-sponsored by the Marin Master Gardeners and the Marin Art & Garden Center (MAGC).
 Field trips take place on Tuesday mornings in MAGC’s Habitat Garden from September to early November and late March through May.
-Teachers can apply for the program by contacting the MAGC office at email@example.com in late August 2015 for the following 2015-2016 school year.
+Teachers can get more information about the application process for the next school year by contacting the MAGC office at firstname.lastname@example.org in mid August.